Plantar fasciitis: Diagnosis

-Plantar fasciitis is usually diagnosed by a healthcare provider after consideration of a person's presenting history, risk factors, and clinical examination.
-Palpation along the inner aspect of the heel bone on the sole may elicit tenderness during the physical examination.
-The foot may have limited dorsiflexion due to excessive tightness of the calf muscles or the Achilles tendon.
-Dorsiflexion of the foot may elicit the pain due to stretching of the plantar fascia with this motion.
-Diagnostic imaging studies are not usually needed to diagnose plantar fasciitis.
-Occasionally, a physician may decide imaging studies (such as X-rays, diagnostic ultrasound, or MRI) are warranted to rule out serious causes of foot pain.
+Plantar fasciitis is usually diagnosed by a healthcare provider based on a history, risk factors, and clinical examination.
+Palpation along the inner aspect of the heel bone on the sole may elicit tenderness during an examination.
+The foot may have limited dorsiflexion due to tightness of the calf muscles or the Achilles tendon.
+Dorsiflexion may elicit pain.
+Diagnostic imaging is not usually indicated.
+Occasionally, a physician may decide imaging studies (such as X-rays, diagnostic ultrasound, or MRI) are warranted to rule out other diagnoses.

-Other diagnoses that are typically considered include fractures, tumors, or systemic disease if plantar fasciitis pain fails to respond appropriately to conservative medical treatments.
-Bilateral heel pain or heel pain in the context of a systemic illness may indicate a need for a more in-depth diagnostic investigation.
-Under these circumstances, diagnostic tests such as a CBC or serological markers of inflammation, infection, or autoimmune disease such as C-reactive protein, erythrocyte sedimentation rate, anti-nuclear antibodies, rheumatoid factor, HLA-B27, uric acid, or Lyme disease antibodies may also be obtained.
-Neurological deficits may prompt an investigation with electromyography to check for damage to the nerves or muscles.
+Other possible diagnoses include fractures, tumors, or systemic disease should pain not respond to conservative medical treatments.
+Bilateral heel pain or heel pain in the context of a systemic illness may indicate further diagnosis.
+Under these circumstances, tests such as a CBC or serological markers of inflammation, infection, or autoimmune disease such as C-reactive protein, erythrocyte sedimentation rate, anti-nuclear antibodies, rheumatoid factor, HLA-B27, uric acid, or Lyme disease antibodies may be conducted.
+Neurological deficits may prompt an investigation with electromyography to check for nerve or muscle damage.

-An incidental finding associated with this condition is a heel spur, a small bony calcification on the calcaneus (heel bone), which can be found in up to 50% of those with plantar fasciitis.
-In such cases, it is the underlying plantar fasciitis that produces the heel pain, and not the spur itself.
-The condition is responsible for the creation of the spur, though the clinical significance of heel spurs in plantar fasciitis remains unclear.
+An incidental finding associated with this condition is a heel spur, a small bony calcification on the calcaneus (heel bone), which can be found in up to 50% of patients.
+In such cases, the plantar fasciitis produces the heel pain, rather than the spur.
+The condition creates the spur, though the clinical significance of heel spurs remains unclear.

 Imaging

-Medical imaging is not routinely needed.
-It is expensive and does not typically change how plantar fasciitis is managed.
-When the diagnosis is not clinically apparent, lateral view X-rays of the ankle are the recommended imaging modality to assess for other causes of heel pain, such as stress fractures or bone spur development.
+Imaging is not routinely indicated.
+It typically does not change plantar fasciitis management.
+When the diagnosis is not clinically apparent, lateral view X-rays of the ankle are the standard imaging modality to consider other causes, such as stress fractures or bone spur development.

-The plantar fascia has three fascicles-the central fascicle being the thickest at 4 mm, the lateral fascicle at 2 mm, and the medial less than a millimeter thick.
-In theory, plantar fasciitis becomes more likely as the plantar fascia's thickness at the calcaneal insertion increases.
-A thickness of more than 4.5 mm ultrasound and 4 mm on MRI are useful for diagnosis.
-Other imaging findings, such as thickening of the plantar aponeurosis, are nonspecific and have limited usefulness in diagnosing plantar fasciitis.
+The plantar fascia has three fascicles; the central fascicle is the thickest at 4 mm, the lateral fascicle is 2 mm, and the medial less than one millimeter thick.
+In theory, plantar fasciitis becomes more likely with increased thickness at the calcaneal insertion.
+A thickness of more than 4.5 mm ultrasound and 4 mm on MRI are diagnostic.
+Other imaging findings, such as thickening of the plantar aponeurosis, are nonspecific and have limited diagnostic value.

-Three-phase bone scan is a sensitive modality to detect active plantar fasciitis.
-Furthermore, a 3-phase bone scan can be used to monitor response to therapy, as demonstrated by decreased uptake after corticosteroid injections.
+A Three-phase bone scan is a sensitive imaging modality.
+It can be used to monitor response to therapy, as demonstrated by decreased uptake after corticosteroid injections.